mixja/mixja.github.io/_drafts/2015-08-26-building-an-EAP-SIM-demo-lab-part-1.md

 - **Cisco vWLC** - if you are a registered Cisco user you should be able to [download this from Cisco here](https://software.cisco.com/download/release.html?mdfid=284464214&softwareid=280926587&release=8.1.111.0).
 If you don't have a Cisco account or your account does not have privileges, Google is your friend.
 I'll be running this on VMWare Fusion 7.1.2 (OS X) in this demonstration.
 - **Docker/Vagrant** - I'll use these tools to bootstrap prebuilt images I've created for FreeRADIUS 3.x.
 Images are available for Docker and Vagrant.

-### Environment

-I'll be using OS X exclusively in this demonstration.

-Here is a diagram of the lab layout: